isolver/ioHub/README.md

 2. **Time Base Syncronization.**

-2a.For devices that provide data streams and / or events that are time stamped, the ioHub will convert the various "Device Time"s to a common "Application Time" base.
+2a.
+For devices that provide data streams and / or events that are time stamped, the ioHub will convert the various "Device Time"s to a common "Application Time" base.
 The exact mechanism for determining the 'offset' between the two time bases is device dependent, please see the full documentation for details.
 The base offset that is determined is applied to convert the Device Time to Application Time prior to further corrections.

-2b.For devices that do not provide time stamped data streams or events, the ioHub will time stampe them in Application Time when the ioHub receives the event.
+2b.
+For devices that do not provide time stamped data streams or events, the ioHub will time stampe them in Application Time when the ioHub receives the event.
    An important goal of the ioHub is to keep its core IOLoop as fast as possible, following a non-blocking asyncronous methodology whenever possible.